+(Note that co-researcher applications closed on 28 June.)
 Co-researchers help the test teams 'work out loud' and so support communication and engagement inside and beyond the Lab.
-As a co-researcher, you will work closely with test teams.
-You will share insights from their work and your experience working alongside them to develop their improvement ideas.
+Co-researchers will work closely with test teams.
+They will share insights from the test teams' work and their experience working alongside test teams to develop their improvement ideas.